 Haarlson Phillipps lives, works and does stuff in Barcelona.
-When not writing and reading he enjoys good food and drink and good conversation in good company; visiting museums; exploring Catalunya; discovering architectural details; occasional long walks in the hills; a bit of cooking; collecting cheese jokes, and pretending to practice català.
+When he’s not writing and reading he enjoys good food and drink and good conversation in good company.
+He also enjoys discovering architectural details; visiting museums; exploring Catalunya; occasional long walks in the hills; a bit of cooking; and pretending to practice català.
 He is a proud season ticket holder of C.E.
 Europa — Els Escapulats.

 In 1980 Haarlson spent time with mujahideen fighters in the Hindu Kush … an experience which shaped his life for a good few years.
 Having survived a hailstorm of Soviet Russian bullets, fear…real fear… no longer held any fear.
 The escapade was a chilling, liberating, lesson.
 Thereafter — unprovoked confrontations with beered-up rugby lads, squaddies, and uppity police officers — mattered not.
 The coward had become fearless reckless.

-In 1984, Decca Mitford phoned him at home, although she regally declined his invitation for tea.
+In 1984, Decca Mitford phoned him at home regarding a mutual acquaintance, although she regally declined his invitation for tea.

 In 1995 Haarlson was awarded a grant to visit Aragón and Catalunya in Spain to research Eileen O’Shaugnessy’s (Eric Blair/George Orwell’s wife) role during a key period in the Spanish Revolution.

-Having taught on the MA Cultural Management programme at the Universitat Internacional de Catalunya Haarlson now works with internationally regarded and distinguished physicians and medical researchers at Hospital Clínic.
+Having taught on the MA Cultural Management programme at the Universitat Internacional de Catalunya Haarlson now works with distinguished and internationally regarded medical researchers and physicians at Hospital Clínic.

 By way of making sense of a complex world gone mad, Haarlson writes engaging fiction for restless minds in hope of entertaining intelligent readers.

 If intrigued, learn more by signing up for his Newsletter HERE and get FREE short stories for life*.